-Spreader bars are one tool that anyone into bondage should have in their toy bag.
-They combine the vulnerability and restraint of bondage furniture with the approachability, convenience, and ease of storage you expect from under bed restraint systems.
-That’s a pretty ideal combination if you ask me.
+Bondage spreader bars ought to be in the play bag of anyone interested in bondage.
+They combine the vulnerability and restraint of bondage furniture with the approachability, convenience, and ease of storage you’d expect from under bed restraint systems.
+Now, that’s a winning combination.

 Amazon Customer Reviews

 ||Price: $45.99 Shop at Amazon||Shop now Read our review|